MichaelParenti/Email-Server/README.md

 # Email-Server
 Here is an Email Server with PHP form validation and email submission.

-Note: The application will not work unless it is hosted or published with a server that supports PHP form validation and has the capability to send emails via webpage or browser.
+Note: The application will not work unless it is hosted or published with a server that supports PHP form validation and has the capability to send emails via webpage, browser, or contact form.